Updated: Mar 16

 Vinyasa Yoga – Vinyasa yoga is much more subtle, if you are recovering from an injury then this is for you.

-Makes you happier – The cause of a lot of unhappiness can be self created through thought, creative thinking and giving energy to emotions that further our unhappiness.
+The cause of a lot of unhappiness can be self created through thought, creative thinking and giving energy to emotions that further our unhappiness.
 Through forms of meditation during yoga, meditation can help us take responsibility for our own state of mind and to change it for the better.